elizaOS/jeju/documentation/getting-started/what-is-jeju.md

 # What is Jeju?

-Jeju is a Layer 3 blockchain - an application-specific rollup that settles on Base L2 instead of directly on Ethereum L1.
+Jeju is a Layer 3 blockchain - an application-specific rollup that settles on Base instead of directly on Ethereum L1.
 This architecture provides the optimal balance of security, performance, and cost.

 ## Layer 3 Explained

 ### Traditional L2 Architecture
 ```
 ┌─────────────┐
-│ Ethereum L1 │ ← L2 posts here ($450k/month)
+│ Ethereum L1 │ ← L2 posts here (expensive)
 └─────────────┘
        ↑
-       │ Expensive!
+       │ High costs
        │
 ┌─────────────┐
 │  Typical L2 │